raarevalo96/laravel-excel-seeder/README.md

 }
 ```

-Place your spreadsheets into the path `/database/seeds/` (Laravel 5.8, 6.x, 7.x) or `/database/seeders/` (Laravel 8.x, 9.x) of your Laravel project.
+Place your spreadsheets into the path `/database/seeds/` (Laravel 5.8, 6.x, 7.x) or `/database/seeders/` (Laravel 8.x and newer) of your Laravel project.

 With the default settings, the seeder makes certain assumptions about the XLSX files:
 * worksheet (tab) names match --> table names in database